 Ongoing Restoration

-Thank you to our former State Senator Ben Hueso for getting restoration funding for the City of San Diego in the FY23 State budget.
-The City hopes to get the State funding to begin restoration in 2024.
+Thank you to our former State Senator Ben Hueso for getting restoration funding for the City of San Diego (owner of this historic site).
+Restoration planning is ongoing and work should begin in Spring 2025.
 Your museum admission fee helps the Friends of the Villa Montezuma produce educational events and achieve our maintenance goals.

 You’re invited to join the FOVM to make a difference in the Villa’s future.